Network Topologies

 3. Only one machine can transmit on the network at a time.

 4. Mesh TopologyThe mesh topology connects all devices (nodes) to each other for redundancy and fault tolerance.It is used in WANs to interconnect LANs and for mission critical networks like those used by banks and financial institutions.
-Implementing the mesh topology is expensive and difficult.
+Implementing the mesh topology is expensive and difficult.1.
+The failure of a single node of the network can cause the entire network to fail.

 Advantages